matter-labs/zksync-era/core/bin/verification_key_generator_and_server/README.md

 The main binary that generates verification key for given circuits.
 Most of the heavy lifting is done by the `create_vk_for_padding_size_log_2` method from circuit_testing repo.

-The results are writte to the `verification_XX_key.json` files in the current repository.
+The results are written to the `verification_XX_key.json` files in the current repository.

 ## zksync_json_to_binary_vk_converter